Fencott History, Family Crest & Coats of Arms

 The surname Fencott was first found in Oxfordshire at Fencott (Fencot), a hamlet in the parish of Charltonupon-Otmore, union of Bicester, hundred of Ploughley.
 Conjecturally, the surname is descended from the tenant of the lands of Fencote, held by the Abbess of Fencote from the King, who was recorded in the Domesday Book census of 1086.
 Fencott and Murcott is a civil parish about 4 miles (6 km) south of Bicester in the Cherwell district of Oxfordshire.

-Important Dates for the Fencott family
+Early History of the Fencott family

 This web page shows only a small excerpt of our Fencott research.
 Another 84 words (6 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencott History in all our PDF Extended History products and printed products wherever possible.